biomed-bioinformatics-bootcamp/BMES-T580-2019/Module02/Readme.md

 ## PreClass Assignment

-1. Complete the Guess that number assignemnt from PJS.
+1. Complete the Guess that number assignment from PJS.
   - Check-in and Push the changes to your local repository
   - Check-in and Push a screenshot of you playing the game